 - There needs to be an automatic tax savings feature.

 - There needs to be some sort of income-tracking feature.

 Automatic tax-savings is a feature that oddly enough, most business checking accounts don’t seem to offer.
-When I earn money, I want my bank account to automatically set aside a percentage of my income so that I don’t get surprised when I do my taxes at the end of the year.
+This is a very useful feature that helps me set aside a percentage of my income so that I don’t get surprised when I do my taxes at the end of the year.

-In this Found Business Checking review, I’ll take a deep dive into what Found is, the features Found offers that I think are useful, and why I opted to use Found over other choices.
+In this Found Business Checking review, I’ll take a deep dive into what Found is, the features Found offers that I think are useful, and why I ultimately opted to use Found over other business checking account options.

 Found Business Checking Review

 So what exactly is Found?
 Found bills itself as an all-in-one business banking solution for the self-employed.
 If you’re a gig worker or solopreneur, then Found is going to be right up your alley.